fledge-iot/fledge/README.md

 # FogLAMP

-This is the FogLAMO project.
+This is the FogLAMP project.